Connect C# to CRM Dynamics 365 With Entity Framework Core

 In this tutorial, you will learn how to set up a connection between a C# application and Dynamics 365 using dotConnect for Dynamics 365 along with Entity Developer to generate EF Core models.
 This enables smooth and efficient data access in your .NET applications.

 Download and install dotConnect for Dynamics 365 directly on your machine, or install the Devart.Data.Dynamics NuGet package.
-No license key is required, and you can start exploring the product immediately.
+To activate a 30-day trial, use the license key assigned to you after completing the registration on the Devart website.

 After purchasing the full version, go to your profile's Licenses page.
 Choose your product and click Details.
 Here, you'll find the license details and the Activation Key.